 5. Epic!
 Digital Library

 We love Epic! for travel!
 With over 25,000 titles, there is virtually no limit to the number of books you can bring along on your travels.
 No more lugging heavy children’s books along on your trips!
 We download tons of Read To Me stories onto the iPad prior to a flight and let our kids listen to stories as a nice alternative to watching mindless cartoons.
 A family trip is a perfect time to try their 30 day free trial.
+Enjoy it while on your trip and if you don’t love it, simply cancel it when you get home.

 6. Spill-Proof, Leak-Proof, Break-Proof Sippy Cup

-Rather than getting up at night to give our kids water, we use these hard spout spill-proof water cups.
+Rather than getting up at night to give our kids water, we use hard spout spill-proof water cups.
 Both our kids have these water cups at home in their bed/crib.
 They can have them right beside them in bed and they don’t spill!
 We’ve been using them for years and they come on every trip.

 7. Ipad with Headphones